 Vintage Biplane Aerial Adventure in New South Wales, Australia

-As a kid, I was particularly fascinated by all the things that fly, from birds to aeroplanes.
-I always wondered, how would I be, if I were a bird.
-I used to look with awe at aircrafts marking contrails and cruising high in the blue sky, I wondered if I could fly the same.
+As a kid, I was particularly fascinated by all the things that fly, from birds to aeroplanes cruising high in the blue skies and marking contrails..
+I always wondered, how amazing it would be to pilot a plane.
 But as life would have it, my aerial ambition would remain a childhood dream.

 Southern Biplanes @ Albion Park.

 Based at Illawarra regional airport, Southern Biplane Adventures is the go-to place in New South Wales for aerial adventure.
 You can choose between relaxed scenic flights or adrenaline pumping aerobatic flights over Shellharbour’s and Wollongong’s beaches.
-Other the flight packages, the company is also a pilot training school specialising in advanced flying skills and flight screening preparation.
 For aviation junkies, I definitely recommend the aerobatic package.
+Other than flight packages, the company is also a pilot training school specialising in advanced flying skills and flight screening preparation.

 The Southern Biplane office and hangar at Albion Park.
 The venue is located within the Illawarra Regional Airport compound, about 18 km southwest of Wollongong,